svanderbleek/haskellandchill.com/type-powers.md

 ## Java 2020

 Generics did not always exist in Java.
 Having them increases what you can express about the relationships between types.
-As Java continues to advance it may soon add further levels of type quantification.
+As Java continues to advance it may soon add the ability to express deeper type relationships.
 I want to discuss what we have now for types in Java and what it gives us while highlighting what we may have in the future and the type powers that will give us.

 ## Concrete Types